 Some couples preserve their cake for their first anniversary, some save it forever.
+But for this grandson, he was about to discover some wedding magic inside a vintage hatbox.

 Many couples preserve the top tier of their wedding cake to eat on their first anniversary.